 Lucretia By Paolo Veronese - , Public Domain

-Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting then popular in his youth.
-His instincts led him to shed this and pursue the naturalist style for which he became famous.
+Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting popular at the time.
+His instincts led him to shed tradition and pursue the naturalist style for which he became famous.

 8. Make It Pop